 Risk Management + Quality Metrics Reporting: Revised FDA Guidance

-Risk management remains a key focus of the FDA.
-A revised FDA guidance offers new details and hones the scope previewing the agency’s pilot test of a risk-based system to track data submissions for pharmaceutical manufacturers.
+Risk management remains a strong focus of the FDA.
+A revised FDA guidance offers new details and hones the scope previewing the agency’s pilot test of a risk-based system to track pharmaceutical manufacturers’ data submissions.

 Revised FDA Guidance for Pharmaceutical Manufacturers

 “Quality metrics are used throughout the drugs and biologics industry to monitor quality control systems and processes and drive the continuous improvement efforts in drug manufacturing,” the November 2016 revised FDA guidance notes, emphasizing the importance the agency places on these metrics.
 The guidance includes a valuable explanation of how the FDA Center for Drug Evaluation and Research (CDER) and the FDA Center for Biologics Evaluation and Research (CBER) will incorporate data from pharmaceutical manufacturers generated by the initiative.

 For now, the quality metrics reporting program is voluntary and slated for an early 2018 kick-off.
 However, pharmaceutical and biologics manufacturers would be well advised to become more familiar with the program and begin to develop new standard operating procedures (SOPs) and identify the right quality management system (QMS) solutions to be ready.

 There are several reasons to move ahead now rather than waiting until 2018.

 For starters, the FDA notes that implementing a robust risk management plan and producing risk-based metrics will influence how it develops compliance and inspection policies and practices, such as risk-based inspection scheduling for pharmaceutical manufacturers.